German Ethics Council: Bioethics Forums

 In addition, the Council organizes a series of public evening events in Berlin called Bioethics Forums.
 These events, usually introduced by guest lecturers, aim at publicly discussing concrete biopolitical issues.
 Topics of the last years were: Reproductive Medicine and Debate Culture (2024), Patient-Oriented Data Use (2023), Good to Know?
 On the Responsible Use of Non-Invasive Prenatal Testing (NIPT) (2022), Triage – Prioritising Intensive Care Resources under Pandemic Conditions (2021), Who First?
 Allocation of Vaccines against SARS-CoV-2 (2020), Transgender Identity in Children and Adolescents (2020), Advantages and disadvantages of opt-out organ donation (2018), Rare diseases (2018), Egg donation abroad and the consequences of this practice in Germany (2017), Antibiotic resistance (2016), Disease mongering (2015), People with disabilities – a challenge for hospitals (2014).

 Further Events

-Further formats include: conferences that take place annually in autumn and are organised at different locations, for example in Erfurt in 2023 on the topic of „Lost in “Metaverse’’?
-On the Intertwining of Real and Digital Worlds“; hearings with experts, usually in the course of preparing Opinions; online events, for example in December 2023 on the topic of „AI in the Classroom – Ethical Questions on ChatGPT and Similar Applications“.
+Further formats include: hearings with experts, usually in the course of preparing Opinions; online events, for example in December 2023 on the topic of "AI in the Classroom – Ethical Questions on ChatGPT and Similar Applications".